pwstegman/SoundAir/README.md

 The code was rushed at times, and some values (such as the y distance of the Leap Motion from the table) are hardcoded.
 You may have to change these values when testing it.

+The code was tested on Chrome 56 and is currently not designed to be cross browser compatible.

 https://github.com/keithwhor/audiosynth was used to produce the notes and sounds.